Charles-Ng/project-jjctem/README.md

 ### Configuration
 Before we run anything we must configure all the ports and servers.
-1. In `frontend/src/server.js`make sure the local version of the `server` variable is __not__ commented out and that the server version __is__.
-    - If you want to change the socket port, this is the file to do that in
+In `/frontend/src/config.js`, comment out all server config settings and enable all local config settings.
+If you want to change the ports and login, do that here.
-2. In `frontend/src/scenes/race.js` make sure the local version of the `socket` variable is __not__ commented out and that the server version __is__.
-    - If you changed the socket port in step 1, then make sure to change the port in this file too to the same number
-3. If you want to change the port of the backend and/or MySQL database, do so in `backend/app.js`

 ### Running the app:
 1. In the first terminal, navigate to `frontend`.